ljw1004/csharpspec/csharp/expressions.md

     ;
 ```

 An array creation expression of the first form allocates an array instance of the type that results from deleting each of the individual expressions from the expression list.
 For example, the array creation expression `new int[10,20]` produces an array instance of type `int[,]`, and the array creation expression `new int[10][,]` produces an array of type `int[][,]`.
 Each expression in the expression list must be of type `int`, `uint`, `long`, or `ulong`, or implicitly convertible to one or more of these types.
 The value of each expression determines the length of the corresponding dimension in the newly allocated array instance.
-Since the length of an array dimension must be nonnegative, it is a compile-time error to have a *constant-expression* with a negative value in the expression list.
+Since the length of an array dimension must be nonnegative, it is a compile-time error to have a *constant_expression* with a negative value in the expression list.

 Except in an unsafe context (§18.1), the layout of arrays is unspecified.